 • a microchip

-• a rabies vaccination which must be administered by an authorised vet and valid at the time of travel - the animal must be microchipped beforehand and be at least 12 weeks old at the date the vaccine is administered
+• a rabies vaccination which must be administered by an authorised vet and the chip checked and verified prior to the vaccine being administered, and the pet must be at least 12 weeks old at the date the vaccine is administered.

 • a blood test taken at least 30 days after the rabies vaccination and the blood test must show the vaccination was successful. (the date of the vaccination counts as day zero not day 1)

-• a single use EU Animal Health Certificate confirming microchip and vaccinations (valid for 10 days from issue to entry of an EU Member State (including NI) and for 4 months onward travel within the EU
+• a valid EU issued pet passport or an EU Health Certificate (valid for 10 days from date of issue for entry into an EU Member State (including NI) and for 4 months onward travel within the EU),

-• to wait 3 calendar months from the date the blood sample was taken before travelling
+• to wait 3 calendar months after the blood test shows the vaccination was successful before travelling.

 • to enter EU (including NI) through a Travellers’ Point of Entry

-• Check with your transport company as they may need a statement from a vet confirming your pet is fit to travel
+• Check with your transport company as they may require a statement from a vet confirming your pet is fit to travel.

 (You don’t have to wait 3 months if your pet was vaccinated, blood tested and given a pet passport in the EU (including NI) before travelling to an unlisted country)

-Please note if you are travelling directly to NI by air you must contact DAERA for further information at daeratradeimports@daera-ni.gov.uk.
+If you are travelling to NI by air you must contact DAERA for further information at daeratradeimports@daera-ni.gov.uk.

 Travelling from NI to GB but NOT returning to NI